developmentseed/project-seed/README.md

 There are two commands, both run via npm.

-`npm run build` - build everything and put it into dist folder `npm run serve` - serve the pages and utilize live reload on changes to styles, fonts, images, scripts and HTML.
+- `npm run` - clean & build everything and put it into dist folder
+- `npm run serve` - serve the pages and utilize live reload on changes to styles, fonts, images, scripts and HTML.

 ## Travis for testing and deployment